-Okay, full disclosure: responsive web design isn’t a new trend per se, but it’s so important for the web design of 2018 that it’s still necessary to include here.
+Okay, full disclosure: responsive web design isn’t a new trend, but it’s so important for web design that it’s still necessary to include it here.

 The whole purpose of responsive web design is simple.
 You have one site, but with elements that respond differently based on the device that’s viewing them.

 It’s done using a fluid grid, in which elements are sized based on proportion instead of pixels.
 So if you have three rows, you wouldn’t code the site to say how wide the rows should be–instead, you tell the site how wide the rows should be relative to each other.